Catona Colour packs

 Pros:

-• You have all 109 colours at your disposal
+- You have all 109 colours at your disposal (2025 update: the 4 new neon colours are not included)

-• Beautiful for photo's and just for 'having'.
+- Beautiful for photos or just for 'having'.
 You know what I'm talking about!

 Cons:

-• The see-through window of the box comes undone after a while, making the box not suitable for multiple uses or longtime storage.
+- The see-through window of the box comes undone after a while, making the box not suitable for re-use or long-term storage.

 The price